dojo/docs/developer/design/loader.rst

 The v1.7 loader is able to load both legacy modules and AMD modules in the same application.
 This allows client applications expressed with the legacy API to use dojo, dijit, and other libraries that have been expressed with the AMD API.
 In such cases, the loader must operate synchronously since modules written with the legacy API cannot be loaded asynchronously.
-Further, when some or all of the modules are cross domain, the loader must emulate the legacy cross-domain mode--which is actually asynchronous.
-Finally, the loader must provide support for building legacy modules so they may be injected with a script element to facilitate cross-domain loading.
+Further, when some or all of the modules are cross domain, the loader can emulate the legacy cross-domain mode--which is actually asynchronous.
+Finally, the loader must provide support for injecting legacy elements with a script element to facilitate cross-domain loading.

 The v1.7+ loader has two basic modes of operation:

-  * legacy: modules are loaded synchronously just like the v1.6- loader
+  * asynchronous: modules are loaded asynchronously as per the AMD specification.
+The loader is put in the asynchronous mode by setting the configuration variable async to truthy but not "sync" or "legacyAsync".
+This mode was described in xxx.

-  * asynchronous: modules are loaded asynchronously as per the AMD specification
+  * legacy: modules are loaded synchronously just like the v1.6- loader.
+The loader is put in legacy mode by setting the configuration variable asycn to "sync" or "legacyAsync" or falsy; falsy has the same effect as "sync".

 The legacy mode has two submodes:

-  * [synchronous]: none of the modules reside cross domain so that all of the modules can be retrieved with a synchronous XHR transaction
+  * synchronous: none of the modules reside cross domain so that all of the modules can be retrieved with a synchronous XHR transaction

-  * [cross-domain]: some or all of the modules reside cross domain so that some or all of the modules must be script injected; remember, the loader must load any modules residing cross domain asynchronously because XHR does not work for cross domain addresses.
+  * cross-domain: some or all of the modules reside cross domain so that some or all of the modules must be script injected; remember, the loader must load any modules residing cross domain asynchronously because XHR does not work for cross domain addresses.